Code Search

 | PostgreSQL not installed | Install instructions for Ubuntu/Debian, macOS, and Windows |

-| No database configured | A form to enter host, port, username, password, and database name — click Create Database and Synapse creates the database and enables pgvector |
+| No database configured | A form for host, port, username, password, database name — click Create Database to provision and enable pgvector |

-| Existing connection broken | The same credentials form pre-filled, with the failing URL shown — click Save & Connect to reconfigure |
+| Existing connection broken | The same form pre-filled, with the failing URL surfaced — click Save & Connect |

-| pgvector extension missing | Instructions to run CREATE EXTENSION vector; (and OS package install commands if needed) |
+| pgvector extension missing | Instructions to run CREATE EXTENSION vector; plus OS package install commands |

-Or set it up manually:
+If you prefer to set it up manually:

 CREATE DATABASE synapse;